Section 2: Specifications

-Navigational capabilities: Has Trimble Tansmon P-code GPS and Trimble NT 200 DGPS as primary navigation and inputs to dynamic positioning, ODEC Doppler speed log and EDO DO2 axis Doppler speed log, Sperry 3 and 10 cm radars, Robertson dynamic positioning system, Ashtech ADU GPS attitude-sensing system, Simrad Taiyo ADF, Nautronix RS916 combined short- and long-baseline acoustic positioning system, and 2 Sperry gyros.
+NAVIGATION CAPABILITIES: Furuno GP-150 x 2, DGPS as primary navigation and inputs to dynamic positioning, Furuno Doppler speed log.
+Furuno 3 and 10 cm radars, Kongsberg dynamic positioning system, Ashtech ADU GPS attitude-sensing system, Simrad Taiyo ADF, Nautronix RS916 combined short- and long-baseline acoustic positioning system, and 2 Sperry gyros.

-Two Markey DESH 5 hydrographic winches, one with 10,000 m of 1/4" 3 x 19 hydrographic wire, one with 10,000 m of 0.322" three-conductor electromechanical CTD cable on Lebus grooving.
+(One) Markey DESH 5 hydrographic winch, one with 10,000 m of 1/4" 3 x 19 hydrographic wire, one with OR 10,000 m of 0.322" three-conductor electromechanical CTD cable on Lebus grooving.
+Wire drums are interchangeable; one is stowed while the other is in use.
 Wires lead over starboard side via retractable hydroboom.

 Assorted portable winch and wire combinations available for cruise-specific requirements.

-Support equipment: Main cranes (North American) on starboard quarter, main deck and on port side, 02 level.
-Smaller Morgan Marine cranes (2), normally on foredeck and at other locations to suit mission.
-Fritz-Culver A-frame at stern, retractable hydroboom on starboard side by staging bay door.
+SUPPORT EQUIPMENT: Main cranes (North American) on starboard quarter, main deck, and on port side, 02 level.
+Smaller Morgan (HIAB), Marine cranes (2) normally carried on foredeck and fantail.
+Other locations possible to suit mission.
+Fritz-Culver A-frame at stern, retractable hydroboom on starboard side forward of staging bay door.
+DMG 1200 Extension crane on starboard 01 level aft of rescue boat davit.

-Extensive (~3,000) bolt down fittings for securing removable equipment on all decks and inside laboratories (2' X 2' pattern).
+Extensive (~3,000) bolt-down fittings for securing removable equipment on all decks and inside laboratories (2' X 2' pattern).
+1” sockets outside, 1/2” sockets inside.

 Uncontaminated seawater supply to all labs.